-The Company's authorized capital was NT\$1,300,000 thousand NT\$1,000,000 thousand and issued capital were NT\$630,643 thousand and NT\$492,945 thousand, and the number of shares was 63,064 thousand and 49,295 thousand as of December 31, 2020 and 2019, respectively, each at a par value of NT\$10.
+The Company's authorized capital were NT\$1,300,000 thousand and NT\$1,000,000 thousand, and issued capital were NT\$630,643 thousand and NT\$492,945 thousand as of December 31, 2020 and 2019, respectively, each at a par value of NT\$10.
 Each share has one voting right and a right to receive dividends.

 On April 30, 2015, the shareholders' meeting of the Company approved the issuance no more than 10,000 thousand shares of common stock through private placement issuance.
 The subscription price of the private placement common stock was NT\$84.61 per share, totaling 2,000 thousand shares.
 The private placement date was March 25, 2016.
 The capital increase by cash is for the purpose of enriching working capital and repaying bank loans.
 The Company received NT\$169,220 thousand through private placement issuance and has completed registration for change.
-Apart from the fact that private placement common stock are subject to the Securities and Exchange Act's restrictions of transfer and must reapply for public offering after three years for public transaction, the remaining rights and obligations are the same as other issued common stock.
+Apart from the fact that private placement common stock is subject to the Securities and Exchange Act's restrictions of transfer and must reapply for public offering after three years for public transaction, the remaining rights and obligations are the same as other issued common stock.